tiffanimarlowe/project_template/README.md

 2)	Drone delivery will improve delivery time at a leading rate during the times of the day with increased congestion and traffic compared to ground based delivery systems.

-In order to address these problems, we will develop and execute an Agent Based Simulation using Anylogic that represents specific areas of the city of Orlando.
-Throughout this simulation we hope to evaluate the overall effort needed to partly replace current ground based methods of delivery and meet consumer expectations.
-In addition, by applying Agent Based Simulation techniques to model and simulate a specific portion of the city of Orlando we hope to compare the pros and cons of ground based (trucks) delivery methods against air based (drones) delivery methods.
-Our main effort is to determine the differences among the two delivery methods in regard to speed of delivery, efficiency, and overall performance of the systems.
-By doing so, we could further determine the quantity of drones and locations it would take to provide an efficient air based delivery system for the city of Orlando.

-For the purpose of this experiment, we will focus our attention on simulating the specific input and output variables listed below:
-+ ground transportation (truck)
-+ drone delivery methods
-+ location of drop off destinations (homes)
-+ speed of delivery
-+ various number of delivery hubs

 #### Contributions
 •	We have modeled and developed a simulation that further identifies a novel problem.